Ultimate Naples Travel Guide for First-Time Visitors

 Naples’ historic centre is a treasure trove of historical landmarks so start your visit in Piazza del Plebiscito, a grand square flanked by the Royal Palace and the San Francesco di Paola church.
 Nearby, you’ll find the Naples National Archaeological Museum, home to an enormous collection of Roman artefacts, including those unearthed at Pompeii and Herculaneum.
 Explore the narrow alleys of the Spaccanapoli district and the Spanish Quarter, lined with churches, artisan shops, and cafes, taking plenty of time to admire Naples’ Cathedral (Duomi di Napoli).

 The city is also famous for its underground sites, like the Naples Underground (Napoli Sotterranea), where you can explore ancient Roman and Greek ruins.
 Make sure to include a visit to the Castel dell’Ovo (the city’s oldest castle), and Castel Sant’Elmo (a medieval fortress with panoramic views).
 Don’t miss the Capodimonte Royal Palace and Museum, a former royal residence turned museum that houses works by Caravaggio, Raphael, and Titian.
-For more ideas about how to spend your time in Naples, check out my post on Naples’s Top Attractions, Activities and Must-Try Food.

 The food scene in Naples is spectacular and varied; you can find casual street food, upmarket restaurants and everything in between.
 Trattorias and osterias are popular choices for traditional, home-cooked meals, while pizzerias are perfect for a quick bite of authentic Neapolitan pizza.
+I love Neapolitan food so much I’ve written a dedicated blog post about What to Eat in Naples with 14 of my favourite dishes.

 Here are some options to consider: